Test Score Algorithms for Budgeted Stochastic Utility Maximization: Approximation guarantees

-Now take a set of fictitious items $T=\{q_1,\ldots,q_{B}\}$ such that $X_{q_j}=z_j$ with probability 1.
+Now take a set of fictitious items $T=\{q_1,\ldots,q_{m}\}$ such that $X_{q_j}=z_j$ with probability 1.
 By our choice of $T$, we have Notice that

-where the first inequality is by the monotonicity of $u$, the second inequality is due to the submodularity of $u$, and the last inequality comes from our choice of $\vz$ and $T$ given in~\eqref{eq:z-choice} and~\eqref{eq:T-choice}. $u(T\cup S)$ is well-defined because $|T|+|S|\leq B + n\leq m$ by~\eqref{eq:dimension}.
+where the first inequality is by the monotonicity of $u$, the second inequality is due to the submodularity of $u$, and the last inequality comes from our choice of $\vz$ and $T$ given in~\eqref{eq:z-choice} and~\eqref{eq:T-choice}.